juychen/juychen.github.io/docs/Setup/Cloud9IAM.md

 ![Image](../../src/img/Setup/Cloud9-9.jpg)

-Therefor, a role named "aws-workshop-admin" is ready for the Cloud9 envrioment.
+Therefore, a role named "aws-workshop-admin" is ready for the Cloud9 envrioment.

 ## Attach the IAM role to the Cloud9 Workspace